Generating Synthetic Mixed-type Longitudinal Electronic Health Records for Artificial Intelligent Applications: Methods

 \subsection{Proposed model}

-The preliminary for GANs and conditional GANs can be found in Supplementary materials (See Section S.1.A).
-We factorize EHR-M-GAN into two key components (see Network architecture in Fig. \ref{fig_key1}): (1) a \textit{dual-VAE} framework for learning the shared latent space representations; (2) an RNN-based \textit{sequentially coupled generator} and its corresponding sequence discriminators.
-As shown in Fig. \ref{fig_key1}, during the \textit{pretrain} stage, two types of temporal trajectories are first jointly mapped into a shared latent space (first component).
-Then, the \textit{sequentially coupled generator} in EHR-M-GAN (second component) produces the synthetic latent representations, which further can be recovered into features in the observational space by the pretrained decoders in the \textit{dual-VAE}.
-Finally, the adversarial loss is provided based on discriminative results and backpropagated to update the network.
+As illustrated above, EHR-M-GAN can be factorized into two key components (see Fig. \ref{fig_key}b): (1) a \textit{dual-VAE} framework for learning the shared latent space representations; (2) an RNN-based \textit{sequentially coupled generator} and its corresponding sequence discriminators.

+As shown in Fig. \ref{fig_key}b, during the \textit{pretrain} stage, both continuous-valued and discrete-valued temporal trajectories are first jointly mapped into a shared latent space using the \textit{dual-VAE} component (Step 1).
+Then, the \textit{sequentially coupled generator} in EHR-M-GAN produces the synthetic latent representations (Step 2), which further can be recovered into features in the observational space by the pretrained decoders in the \textit{dual-VAE} (Step 3).
+Finally, the adversarial loss is provided based on discriminative results and backpropagated to update the network (Step 4).
 The following sections discuss them in turn.